boisgera/leap/Unclean.md

 Use Python
 --------------------------------------------------------------------------------

+Lean has a very limited standard library.
+In this respect, that's the complete opposite of Python, which comes "batteries included"!

+So when you need a functionality that Lean lacks, call Python:

-To get access to functionalities not available in Lean, call Python: start a [toupie] server, `import Python` in Lean then use
+To get access to functionalities not available in Lean, call Python:

+  - start a [toupie] server,

+  - `import Python` in your lean code, then

-  - `Python.exec!` to execute Python code
+  - use `Python.exec!` to execute Python code

+  - use `Python. eval!` to evaluate Python expressions.

+### ⚠️ Warnings

-    ⚠️ The code is executed *server-side*;
+  - The code is executed *server-side*;
     `Python.exec! "print('Hello world!')"`
-    *won't* display a message in your Lean session.
+    *will not* display a message in your Lean session.

-  - `Python. eval!` to evaluate Python expressions.

-    ⚠️ The returned value is always a Lean `String` (even if the Python value is not).
+  - The returned value is always a Lean `String`
+    (even if the Python value is not).

-## Examples
+### 🔍 Examples

 ```lean
 import Python